'GAA must act to ensure brawl is never repeated'

 "There's a thing in the GAA where every time someone is suspended we appeal it, but whatever is meated out on this occasion we have to take it on the chin, suck it up and learn from it - that's the most important thing."

-Armagh were involved in similar incidents earlier in the season against Tyrone in the league and Donegal in the league, and successfully appealed against the bans handed out to three of their players after the Letterkenny melee.
+Armagh were involved in similar incidents during league meetings with Tyrone and Donegal, and successfully appealed against the bans handed out to three of their players after the Letterkenny melee.

 "I think the whole disciplinary system needs to be looked at, addressed and rectified," McConville continued.